hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 ???
 With each service having its own identity, we're able to allow or deny service-to-service communication with Intentions.
 Intentions follow the same concept as firewall rules, where you grant or deny access based on source and destination.
 Except we're not specifying IPs or IP ranges.
 Instead, we're specifying service names and letting Consul deal with the underlying networking.

-So now, we can scale out without adding more firewall rules, and federation between clusters in different datacenters and clouds, we can easily find services no matter where they reside.
+Now, we can scale out without adding or deleting firewall rules when service endpoints come alive or die.
+Because Consul provides a way to federate services between clusters and datacenters, we can securely connect services no matter where they reside.

 ---